gui-nvieira/rembg-gimp3/README.md

 ### 1. Plugin Installation

-1. Clone or download this repository.
-2. Locate your GIMP 3 plug-ins folder.
+1. Locate your GIMP 3 plug-ins folder.
 On Linux, it is typically:
     `~/.config/GIMP/3.0/plug-ins/` (or `3.1`,`3.2`, depending on your version).
-3.  **Important**: GIMP 3 requires plugins to be in a subfolder named exactly after the script file.
-    *   Clone this repository inside plug-ins folder: `git clone https://github.com/gui-nvieira/rembg-gimp3.git`
+2. Clone this repository inside plug-ins folder: `git clone https://github.com/gui-nvieira/rembg-gimp3.git`
-4. Restart GIMP.
+3. Restart GIMP.

 ### 2. Installing AI Dependencies